 The subscription fee is relatively low (less than £1.25 a month if you choose the annual option) and so for many, it represents good value, especially as it guarantees that your data will never be sold and you get 6 months free when you sign up.

 Moneyhub* also offers a host of features that are only available in other budgeting apps via their more expensive subscription plans, which can cost as much as £14.99 a month.
-That said, it is possible to download a free version of alternative apps such as Snoop and Emma however, in order to get the most out of them you will inevitably find yourself having to consider subscribing to one of their paid plans.
+That said, it is possible to download a free version of alternative apps, however, in order to get the most out of them you will inevitably find yourself having to consider subscribing to one of their paid plans.

 Ultimately it comes down to how you wish to manage your budget and which features you use the most amongst the various apps.
-If you want a simple overview of your spending from one or two accounts then one of the free plans from Snoop or Emma may be sufficient.
-But be prepared to be regularly messaged about their paid plans or become frustrated when you want to customise your experience beyond what is available for free.
+If you want a simple overview of your spending from one or two accounts then a free plan from an alternative app like Snoop could be sufficient.

-Having used all of the budgeting apps, we personally feel Moneyhub's fee represents good value given the level of features provided.
+Having used many of the budgeting apps out there, we feel Moneyhub's fee represents good value given the level of features provided.

 Is Moneyhub safe?